JimmyD4/Explainable_Machine_Learning_Methods-_in_Predicting_Crop_Yield/README.md

 ## Impact

-This research contributes significantly to the field of precision agriculture by not only advancing the predictive capabilities of crop yield models but also by making these complex models interpretable.
-The insights gained can guide practical agricultural decisions, optimize breeding programs for resilience and productivity, and foster greater confidence in AI-driven agricultural solutions for a food-secure future.
+This thesis aims to bridge the gap between advanced AI capabilities and practical agricultural needs, enabling more data-driven, informed, and trusted decisions to enhance crop productivity and foster greater confidence in AI-driven agricultural solutions.

 ## Thesis Information